 Objectives:

-1. Improve labor safety and protection system
+1. Improve occupational safety and health and labour protection system

-2. Improve labor migration
+2. (Better) manage labor migration

 The primary targets of the strategy (see Table # 2) are taken from the Strategy of Socio-Economic Development of Georgia - Georgia 2020 and the EU upcoming program "Skills Development and Matching for Labor Market Needs" (ENI / 2017 / 040-319).